SARDONYX-sard/awesome-stars/README.md

 ## Python

+- [aapatre/Automatic-Udemy-Course-Enroller-GET-PAID-UDEMY-COURSES-for-FREE](https://github.com/aapatre/Automatic-Udemy-Course-Enroller-GET-PAID-UDEMY-COURSES-for-FREE) - Do you want to LEARN NEW STUFF for FREE?
+Don't worry, with the power of web-scraping and automation, this script will find the necessary Udemy coupons & enroll you for PAID UDEMY COURSES, ABSOLUTELY FREE!
 - [spyoungtech/ahk](https://github.com/spyoungtech/ahk) - Python wrapper for AutoHotkey.
 Harness the automation power of AutoHotkey with the beauty of Python.
 - [google/budoux](https://github.com/google/budoux) -
 - [asciidwango/ExpertPython3_Source](https://github.com/asciidwango/ExpertPython3_Source) -